Mikapall/Demon-s-Souls-SL1-Repository/ds3.md

   - It's recommended that Soul of Cinder, Halflight, Gravetender, Deacons and Wolnir should be beaten with a different legendary challenge.
 - SL1 Perma-Death
   - Record the full run.
-  - Check the banned equipment page for more info on what is allowed for this run.

 ## SL1 Legend Banned Equipment

 - Tears of Denial.
 Promotes error-prone combat, avoiding death via equipment is already simple.
-As said, allowed for Perma-Death runs.
 - Morion Blade and Dark Hand.
 Unobtainable at SL1.
 - Storm Ruler against Yhorm.
 It's too strong.
 - Siegward versus Yhorm is unacceptable.